dojonorth/planet-survey-akka/README.md

 * The fact that I didn't divide the terms into 8 evenly-sized blocks.
 I chose not to highlight message buffering and to maintain similarity with the Futures implementation.
 * The master having to store the initial ActorRef of the temporary sender used to fulfill the ask pattern (? operator).
 More normally, Akka systems purely fire and forget and don't block like this.
 However, since we want a result out, rather than it being a continuous system, then there has to be a point where we block and await the result.

-Although I used this as an example, it isn't actually a case where I would advocate using Akka, since it's so simple: it takes up more lines of code and is slower than the Futures-baed solution.
+Although I used this as an example, it isn't actually a case where I would advocate using Akka, since it's so simple: it takes up more lines of code and is slower than the Futures-based solution.
 Interestingly, there used to be a similar worked example on the Akka website, but they got rid of it - probably because they thought the same.

 #The Exercise
 The exercise we're going to look at focuses on the voyages of a starship and its long running quest to seek out new life and new civilisations.